We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Vitamin supplements may help prevent deficiencies that cause muscle cramps.
 However, other treatments may be more effective or offer more immediate relief for leg cramps:

 There are some home remedies that people can try to reduce muscle cramps.
-These include:

 - gently stretching the muscle that is cramping

 - warming up and cooling down before physical activity

 - making sure to drink enough water to remain hydrated

 There is little evidence that suggests medication for leg cramps is effective.
 However, doctors may prescribe the following medications: